What do your computer, television, fridge freezer have in common?

 Wind Energy - Wind energy can be used to turn a turbine to generate electricity but they do rely on the wind blowing.
 Wind turbines don't pollute the atmosphere but they do create noise pollution and some people are of the opinion that they ruin the look of the landscape.

-Solar Energy - Solar panels change sunlight into electricity.
-They do rely on sunlight and have to be very large to generate a lot of electricity.
+Solar Energy - Solar panels convert sunlight directly into electricity.
+They do rely on sunlight (it's not always sunny!) and have to be very large to generate a lot of electricity.

 Hydroelectricity - Uses energy from water that runs from rivers or dams to turn turbines to generate electricity.
 This creates no pollution but can damage the landscape and is very expensive to set up.